 Hepatitis is a medical condition defined by the inflammation of the liver and characterized by the presence of inflammatory cells in the tissue of the organ.
 Hepatitis may occur with limited or no symptoms but often leads to yellow discoloration of the skin, mucous membranes, conjunctivae, poor appetite, and malaise.
-Hepatitis is acute when it lasts less than six months and chronic when it persists longer.
+This medical condition is acute when it lasts less than six months and chronic when it persists longer.
 The condition can be self-limiting (healing on its own) or can progress to fibrosis (scarring) and cirrhosis.
-Viral hepatitis, including hepatitis A, hepatitis B, and hepatitis C, are distinct diseases that affect the liver and have different hepatitis symptoms and treatments.
+Viral hepatitis, including hepatitis A, hepatitis B, and hepatitis C, are distinct diseases that affect the liver and have different symptoms and treatments.
 The condition can be self-limiting or can progress to fibrosis (scarring), cirrhosis or liver cancer.

 Click here to begin your application for disability benefits.